TetricusLabs/fastapi_crudbuilder/README.md

             using FastAPI's Depends.
         * The CRUD endpoints will reflect the attributes and relationships defined in the SQLAlchemy model.

+## Future Features
+- Support for other cache clients like redis
+- Async support

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.